 Behavior Changes After Brain Injury

 Agitation and aggression may be stages a patient passes through.
+One needs to ensure that there is no physical, medical, or psychiatric cause for the agitation.
 If the patient's safety is a concern, restraints may be used.
+Also be sure to contact the health care team.
 Or team members may take turns staying with the patient.
 As a patient becomes calmer, the team may do the following:

 After a brain injury, some patients see only how matters relate to themselves.
 They may not be aware of how their actions and words affect others.
 Group rehab helps patients learn to deal with others.
 It also improves speech.
 Playing games helps patients link ideas and increase hand-eye skills.

 Try to act in ways that teach good behavior.
 Also, let the person know he or she is still needed and loved.
 Try the tips below.

 - Stay calm.

 - Do not hold a grudge.

 - Do not always give in to demands.